 Purpose of this Policy

-The purpose of the Waste Management Policy (the Policy) is to describe the LWBs’ approach to managing the discharge or deposit of waste to the receiving environment through enforceable conditions set in water licences and land use permits.
-Such conditions include, but are not limited to, specifications for waste management practices; requirements for plans and reports; discharge criteria; monitoring requirements; and the incorporation of adaptive management.
+The purpose of the Waste Management Policy (the Policy) is to describe the LWBs’ approach to regulating waste management through enforceable conditions set in water licences and land use permits.
+Such conditions include, but are not limited to, specifications for waste management practices; requirements for plans and reports; waste management criteria; monitoring requirements; and the incorporation of adaptive management.

 The LWBs developed this Policy to clarify the LWBs’ expectations and to support clear, timely, consistent, and transparent licensing and permitting decisions.
 By referencing this Policy, applicants, licensees, permittees, and all parties involved in the regulatory process will be able to make more informed submissions to the LWBs which will, in turn, lead to more efficient and effective LWB processes and decisions.